Other Areas of Practice and Court Programs

-The Legal Aid Society of Westchester County has expanded its practice and now provides representation in Family Court matters.
-Our Family Court Division attorney’s are thoroughly familiar with Family Court practice and procedure and provide clients representation in the following areas:
+The Legal Aid Society of Westchester County has expanded its practice and now provides representation in Family Court to our current clients with pending criminal matters.
+Our Family Court Division attorneys are thoroughly familiar with Family Court practice and procedure, and provide current clients representation in the following areas:

 Domestic Violence and Family Offenses